Viktor Balck: Career as sports leader

-Directly after completing his officer's training, Black studied the pedagogical, military and medical course at the Swedish Central Institute of Gymnastics 1866-1868, and stayed on as assistant teacher at the Institute 1868-1870, while also being an assistant teacher at Karlberg.
+Directly after completing his officer's training, Balck studied the pedagogical, military and medical course at the Swedish Central Institute of Gymnastics 1866-1868, and stayed on as assistant teacher at the Institute 1868-1870, while also being an assistant teacher at Karlberg.
 From 1872, his main activities - both in military and civilian gymnastics and sports - had the Institute as a base.

 As a young officer and gymnastics teacher, Balck was of the impression that voluntary gymnastics and sports activities in Sweden, i.e., outside the army and the schools, were undeveloped in comparison to the contemporary situation in many other countries.
 Determined to change this, from the 1870s he participated in the formation of several sporting clubs and organisations, and the founding of several related journals.
 During this time, Swedish organised sports took shape, and Balck became one of its leading figures.

 International sports career

 Balck also became involved in the emerging international sports movement at the end of the 19th century.
 In 1894 he became one of the original members of International Olympic Committee (IOC), and was one of two vice presidents of the Swedish Olympic Committee from 1913 to his death in 1928.
 He was also one of the leading figures behind the Nordic Games which were arranged from 1901.
+He was called "Father of the Nordic Games".

 Already in 1894 in IOC, Balck had proposed Stockholm as a venue for the Olympic Games.
 The official application to arrange the games came in 1908, and despite strong competition from Berlin, Stockholm were chosen to host the 1912 Summer Olympics with Balck a prominent member of the national organising committee.

-He was also a president of the International Skating Union from 1894 and 1924.
+Balck represented Sweden at a meeting in 1892 regarding the institution of international figure skating competitions, which resulted in the formation of the International Skating Union (ISU).
+According to figure skating historian James R. Hines, Balck succeeded William J. H. Mulier as president of the ISU when Muller resigned after a scoring controversy at the 1893 European Championships.
+Balck served as president of the ISU for 30 years, from 1985 to 1925.
+During his tenure, World Championship events and the Nordic Games were held simultaneously.
 His ice skating career also included the construction of the "Balck skate".

 In recognition of his international sports career, Balck was appointed as an honorary Knight Commander of the British Order of St Michael and St George, so in Britain he was styled as "Viktor Balck, KCMG".